Bitbucket Server FAQ

 Users will not be able to push commits to repositories until you restrict the number of active users to match your license or you upgrade your current license.

-To fix that bear in mind that users don't have to be removed from the database in order to reduce their license count.
-You merely have to make sure that they no longer have access to Bitbucket Server via the "Bitbucket Server User" permission through individual or group assignments.
+You don't have to remove users from the database in order to reduce your license count, instead, you can revoke access to the "Bitbucket Server User" permission through individual or group assignments.

 Data recovery and backups

 Q: Can I use the Zero Downtime Backup method for versions prior to 4.8?